hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 {}
 ```

-Evaluating `b` in the node console *gives us an empty object*, which demonstrates that `b` doesn't have any properties of its own.
+Evaluating `b` in the node console *gives us an empty object*, which demonstrates that `b` *doesn't have any properties of its own*.
 We can also use the `hasOwnProperty` method to demonstrate this:

 ```js
 let a = {